Melbourne artist and painter, Dionne Chambers grew up

 With a love of all things boyish she earned the nickname

-she trained under the guidance of illustrator Warren Crossett
+Training as an illustrator under the guidance of Warren Crossett

-(Doug Moran Prize, 2015) and found work in the commercial art industry, then expanding her talents in the field of graphic design,
+(Doug Moran Prize, 2015) she found work in the commercial art industry,

 With a yearning for the more traditional art never quite leaving her

 and inspired by art hero, Jean-Michel Basquiat she decided to pick up